rmonishc/temperature_monitoring_Thinger.io/README.md

 a local server over WiFi. [read_sensor_dht22.py](https://github.com/rmonishc/temperature_monitoring/blob/main/read_sensor_dht22.py) will take care of this.
 - Configure the server to receive the incoming data to store it either as a CSV somewhere or inject it into a database.
 I am thinking of creating a local server running apache with node-js to receive the data from RaspberryPi.
 Let me know if you have some suggestions or opinions.

+(This layout has been modified owing to the complications of creating a local server in the premises.
+Another solution being tried is to save the values in the Pi itself and periodically access and move the values from another PC that will serve as the 'server'.
+Any opinion on this idea is welcomed)

 Once it is done, I will have to create a dashboard to visualize the data for non-technical users.

 # Necessary packages